 Years ago I heard a well-known Bible teacher say that there are times that God will place a desire for something in your heart so that you will pray for it.
 Once you pray for it, He will then answer your prayer and bring about what He desired for you all along.
 This was an interesting concept, but I didn’t realize at the time that I was about to experience it personally.
 Continue Reading

 A man is healed by Jesus who was born blind.
 It was not only the Sabbath day but since the man was blind from birth, the Jewish people believed that he was blind because of sin.
 At some point, his parents must have sinned to cause such a great handicap in their son’s life – right?
 This miracle was astounding, to say the least, and it caused quite the controversy.
-I have to wonder, would we respond today the way this man’s friends and family responded?
+I have to wonder… would we respond today the way this man’s friends and family responded?
 Would we doubt and question what really happened or would we be able to see the truth through spiritual eyes?
 Continue Reading

 It’s that time of year again.
 A new beginning.
 A fresh start.
-And resolutions to make positive changes to our lives.
+And resolutions to make positive changes in our lives.
 Sure, we can create for ourselves “new beginnings” throughout the year (and many of us do), but there’s something special about turning the calendar page to January 1st.
 We ring in the new year and say things like, “From this day forward, I will…” Continue Reading

 When God closes a door, He opens a window.
 I think I’ve heard this quote a million times.
 Well… maybe not a million, but it certainly feels that way sometimes.
 We’ve all been there.
 We are moving along, everything seems fine and then it happens.
 Bamm!
 Door shut.
 Sometimes we see it closing.
 We know it’s coming.
 But more often than not, closed doors take us by surprise.
 We think, “How did I get here?”
 Our hope is gone and we have no idea what to do or how to move forward.
 Continue Reading